 “I’ve smoked centipede properly prepared,” said Jay, “and it’s not an experience I’d really recommend.
 Stick to crickets.”

 “I’m not just smoking, I’m selling!
-Skip the monks, get centipedes with me.
+Skip the monks and get centipedes with me!
 The thick ones go for a thousand bucks a pop!”

 The pair approached the monastery door.
 The white walls were tiled with thousands of sand-dollars.
 “Did you really drag your family here to source centipedes to hock back home?”

 “Of course!
-My dad’s rich,” said Leo, as if that explained anything.
+My dad’s rich,” Leo said as if it explained anything.
 “Gotta show my step-kid the ropes of running a business.”